Continuous-time convolutions model of event sequences

-A variety of deep learning architectures results in a multitude of ways to model temporal point processes to benefit most from advantages, while avoiding downsides.
-Historically, the first papers considered different recurrent architectures like Continuous LSTM~\cite{neuralhawkes_paper} or RMTPP~\cite{rmtpp_paper}.
-Adaptation of transformer architectures followed via e.g.~\cite{zuo2020transformer,zhang2020self}.
-The convolutional neural network has been considered directly in~\cite{shi2021continuous}, where the authors achieved some promising results.
-However, their architecture has only two layers, with only the first one being responsible for changing time from non-uniform to uniform.
-The papers on state-space layers~\cite{gue2022fficiently} also mention the non-uniformity of time as one of the challenges while not providing a recipe for an efficient non-uniform time state-space layer.
+Convolutional neural networks were directly considered in~\cite{shi2021continuous}, where the authors achieved promising results.
+However, their architecture comprised only two layers, with the first layer solely responsible for converting non-uniform time to uniform time.
+Papers on state-space layers~\cite{gue2022fficiently} also highlighted the challenge of non-uniform time but did not provide a solution for an efficient non-uniform time state-space layer.

-We also note that TPP-based learning happens in a self-supervised way without additional label information, as we can get event types and event occurrence times from the data itself.
+We also note that TPP-based learning occurs in a self-supervised manner, without the need for additional label information, as event types and occurrence times can be extracted directly from the data.